History of Arnold Schwarzenegger in Timeline

 In 2004, Arnold Schwarzenegger visited Israel to break ground on the Simon Wiesenthal Center's Museum of Tolerance Jerusalem, lay a wreath at the Yad Vashem Holocaust Memorial, and meet with Prime Minister Ariel Sharon and President Moshe Katsav.

-In an interview with Fortune in 2004, Arnold Schwarzenegger discussed experiencing what he described as child abuse at the hands of his father, including physical punishments.
+In a 2004 interview with Fortune, Arnold Schwarzenegger described experiencing what "would now be called child abuse" at the hands of his father.

 2005: Appearance in "The Kid & I" and "Liberty's Kids"

-In 2005, Arnold Schwarzenegger relinquished his executive editor role at Muscle & Fitness and Flex magazines after criticism arose over a conflict of interest due to his position as governor and decisions concerning dietary supplement regulations.
-The deal involved the magazines donating $250,000 annually to his fitness initiatives and Schwarzenegger receiving at least $1 million a year.
+In 2005, Arnold Schwarzenegger relinquished the executive editor role at Muscle & Fitness and Flex magazines after criticism over potential conflicts of interest due to decisions made by the governor's office concerning regulation of dietary supplements in California.

 2005: Veto of Same-Sex Marriage Bill

-In 2005, Arnold Schwarzenegger, as Governor of California, vetoed a bill that would have legalized same-sex marriage in California.
+In 2005, Arnold Schwarzenegger, as Governor of California, vetoed a bill that would have legalized same-sex marriage.

-On January 8, 2006, Arnold Schwarzenegger, while riding his Harley-Davidson motorcycle in Los Angeles with his son Patrick in the sidecar, was involved in a collision with a car.
-He sustained an injury to his lip requiring 15 stitches, while his son and the other driver were unharmed.
+On January 8, 2006, Arnold Schwarzenegger, while riding his Harley-Davidson motorcycle in Los Angeles with his son Patrick, collided with a car.
+He sustained an injury to his lip requiring 15 stitches.

 July 3, 2006: Obtained motorcycle license